Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Weak convergence rates for approximations under Lyapunov conditions

 \section{Weak convergence rates for approximations under Lyapunov conditions}

 Here, the results in Section~\ref{momentestimates} are used with the exponential integrability property of stopped increment-tamed Euler-Maruyama schemes from~\cite{MR3766391} in order to establish weak convergence rates for SDEs with non-globally monotone coefficients.
-Classical proofs as in~\cite{MR1214374} establishing weak rates for the Euler-Maruyama scheme approximating~\eqref{sde} with globally Lipschitz coefficients require bounds on derivatives of the expectation~\eqref{actualetstw}, the Kolmogorov equation~\eqref{asfkeq} and moment bounds on the discretization.
-Although analogous requirements have mostly (beside continuous differentiability of~\eqref{actualetstw} in~$t$) been shown to be met in the setting here, the It\^{o}-Alekseev-Gr\"{o}bner formula of~\cite{huddeiag} is used for a more direct proof, which uses moment estimates on derivative processes as the main prerequisites.
+The well-known proof (see~\cite[Theorem~14.5.2]{MR1214374}), establishing weak rates for the Euler-Maruyama scheme approximating~\eqref{sde} with globally Lipschitz coefficients, requires bounds on derivatives of the expectation~\eqref{actualetstw}, the Kolmogorov equation~\eqref{asfkeq0} and moment bounds on the discretization.
+Although analogous requirements have mostly (beside continuous differentiability of~\eqref{actualetstw} in~$t$) been shown to be met in the setting here, the It\^{o}-Alekseev-Gr\"{o}bner formula of~\cite{huddeiag} is used (in the form of Proposition~\ref{iagthm}) for a more direct proof, which uses moment estimates on derivative processes as the main prerequisites.

 Along the way, strong completeness (see e.g.~\cite{MR2857244} for a definition) of the derivative SDEs as in~\eqref{firsdd} (and its higher order analogues) are shown in Lemma~\ref{weakconvlya0} using a result of~\cite{https://doi.org/10.48550/arxiv.1309.5595}.
 The same assertions as those in Lemma~\ref{weakconvlya0} up to order~$2$ have appeared recently in~\cite{hut1} under different assumptions.
 The approach here uses the results in~\cite{MR2273672} for continuous differentiability in initial condition as a starting point and consequently requires (at least at face value) the underlying space to be all of~$\mathbb{R}^n$.
 Before the aforementioned strong completeness result, a local H\"older continuity in time result in the strong~$L^p(\mathbb{P})$ sense for derivatives to our SDE is shown in Lemma~\ref{firstlembel}.